Spectral Dynamic Causal Modelling of Resting-State fMRI: Relating Effective Brain Connectivity in the Default Mode Network to Genetics: Discussion

 \section{Discussion}

 We have examined the association between longitudinal effective brain connectivity and genetics based on an empirically derived disease-constrained set of SNPs using LME and FSR, with networks estimated from rs-fMRI time series using spectral DCM.
-Our analysis is based on conditioning on the outcome of the GWAS in Section 3, the purpose being to focus attention on potential associations that are empirically most relevant for disease.
-We have examined both a 4-region and an 8-region network depicted in Figure 1 and Table 1 and our primary results are summarized as follows: \begin{enumerate} \item DMN4: both FSR and LME identify a potential association between the connection from the posterior cingulate cortex to the left intraparietal cortex and a genetic signal represented by SNP rs2602615/kgp3833472 on chromosome 2 (FDR adjusted p-value = 0.092 for FSR; FDR adjusted p-value = 0.096 for LME). \item DMN8: FSR suggests a potential association between the connections from the left intraparietal cortex to the right inferior temporal cortex and SNP kgp7160266 from chromosome 12 (FDR adjusted p-value = 0.038). \item DMN8: FSR suggests a potential association between the connection from the left intraparietal cortex to the right intraparietal cortex and SNP rs7190071 from chromosome 16 (FDR adjusted p-value = 0.040). \item DMN8: FSR suggests a potential association between the connection from the right hippocampus to the posterior cingulate cortex and SNP kgp10652659 from chromosome 11 (FDR adjusted p-value = 0.050). \item DMN8: FSR suggests a potential association between the connection from the right hippocampus to right intraparietal cortex and SNP rs7617199 from chromosome 3 (FDR adjusted p-value = 0.050). \end{enumerate}
+Our analysis is based on obtaining a disease-constrained subset of SNPs based on the outcome of the out-of-sample GWAS in Section 3, the purpose being to focus attention on potential associations that are empirically most relevant for disease.
+We have examined both a 4-region and a 6-region network depicted in Figure 1 and Table 1.

+We have examined both a 4-region and a 6-region network so as to obtain a more complete picture of the data.
+Indeed, our results from DMN4 obtained after intersecting the top associations reveal an interesting pattern that would not have been noticed if only the larger DMN6 network was analyzed where many of the top-ranked edge-SNP pairs involve LIT and RIT.
+As part of future work we intend to increase the number of regions to a much larger size (e.g. networks where the number of nodes is an order of magnitude greater and spanning multiple known resting-state networks) and examine measures of network topology as opposed to network edge values as a potential useful low-dimensional phenotype.